munificent/craftinginterpreters/book/classes-and-instances.md

 In Lox, only instances are allowed to have fields.
 You can't stuff a field onto a string or number.
-So we need to check that the value is an instance before accessing any fields on it:
+So we need to check that the value is an instance before accessing any fields on it.

 <aside name="field">